GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/disk-avg-io-latency-check.md

 Choose the Right Disk Type with lesser IO Latency - https://cloud.google.com/compute/docs/disks

-You may also look into Optimizing persistent disk performance. - https://cloud.google.com/compute/docs/disks/optimizing-pd-performance
+You may also look into Optimizing persistent disk performance - https://cloud.google.com/compute/docs/disks/optimizing-pd-performance

 Please don't hesitate to reach out to Google Cloud Support if issue is not resolved.